KmWahba808/AZ-900/README.md

 ---

-### 108. "Your company implements Azure policies to automatically add a watermark to Microsoft Word documents that contain credit card information."
+### 108. "Your company implements <u>Azure policies</u> to automatically add a watermark to Microsoft Word documents that contain credit card information."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. DDoS protection